Dan Johnson Suicide: 5 Fast Facts You Need to Know

 “Johnson was elected to the state legislature in 2016, part of a wave of Republican victories that gave the GOP control of the Kentucky House of Representatives for the first time in nearly 100 years,” AP reported.
 “He won his election despite Republican leaders urging him to drop out of the race after some of his racist Facebook posts came to light.”
 The investigative expose also quoted Johnson as once saying, “the Islam’crat Barack Obama, criminal Clinton and lyin’ Linda have sent Chicago thugs.”

-This sideways Facebook Live video was the last public post that now shows on Dan Johnson’s Facebook page.
+A sideways Facebook Live video was the last public post that now shows on Dan Johnson’s Facebook page.
 It was streamed December 12.
 He also recently shared a news story about the explosion in the Port Authority terminal in New York City.
 He also shared a post about “hemp changing the world.”
+The video has since been removed or privatized from the page.

 Johnson shared a meme about voting for Trump and other pro-Trump rhetoric, and his profile picture showed him with the president.
 Johnson mixed guns with religion.
 There’s another video on YouTube by Guns.com that shows him with a firearm.